 Anthony Kalulu – Founder & President.

-I have lived most of my life on the sidelines of chronic poverty.
+I have lived most of my life at the epicenter of chronic poverty.
 You would have to visit my childhood home at the foot of Kagulu hill in Buyende, to visualize my background.

 Although that sounds a lot like a horrible story, Newton’s theory that “to every action there is always an equal and opposite reaction” has held true for me.
 The experiences I have gone through are what have shaped my journey.
 And it is not surprising that many of my closest friends actually do not know anything about social enterpreneurship, or social innovation.
 When they see our work, their default perception is “NGO”.
 It affirms to me that wisdom is more about what you go through.

 Erina Kawala – Director, also working as our Monitoring & Evaluation Officer

 Erina, seen here donning the UCF’s official T-shirt while hosting a project visitor from the US, joined our team in 2016 as Director.
 She is also our Monitoring & Evaluation Officer.

 To put it in her own words, Erina was attracted to our work because of the “practical nature of the UCF’s approach to reversing extreme poverty”.
 Erina’s role as Director is not that typical “stay-in-office” job.
 She spends most of her time personally visiting our farmers with our motorbike several days every week.